Zhuofeng-Li/math-evaluation-harness/README.md

 # LLM Math Evaluation Harness
+## How to add new prompt?
+You can directly search for `torl` and check where it has been modified.

++ Step 1: Add your prompt in ./utils.py.

++ Step 2: Add your model's stop word in ./math_eval.py.
+(Note: If your model is Qwen, make sure to include "qwen" in the prompt so that Qwen-specific stop words will be enabled.)

+## Overview
 A unified, precise, and extensible toolkit to benchmark LLMs on various mathematical tasks 🧮✨.

 > 🔴🚀 **Important Notice**: We've identified variances above 5% in results from diverse math evaluation frameworks.
 To ensure fair and standardized comparisons across research, our toolkit strives to harmonize evaluation methods, promoting consistent and reliable math evaluation.